Writing a funeral speech step-by-step

 1. Browse through my collection of funeral poems and a large selection of widely diverse inspirational quotations.

 I've made recordings of a number of the most frequently read.
-Here's the link that will take you to eight of them, including Funeral Blues by WH Auden: Readings of funeral poems.
+Here's the link that will take you to them, including Funeral Blues by WH Auden: 8 readings of best-loved funeral poems.

 2. In your quest for a quotation don't overlook the person whose life you're celebrating.
 Perhaps there are memorable phrases that were uniquely their own.
 May be it was a line from a song or a poem.